-- 6.03 The principal points to be observed in installing the type 188 sign bracket are as follows: - (1) Attach the perforated bank to the straight end of the bracket leaving the nut at the end of the 1-1/4 inch stove bolt. - (2) Place the bracket against the pole, wrap the band snugly around the pole and attach the free end of the bracket, inserting the 3/4-inch stove bolt in the nearest hole. - (3) Tighten the 3/4-inch bolt securely and then tighten the 1-1/4 inch bolt as much as possible without stripping the threads or bending the bracket excessively.
-If the bracket is not secure after the 1-1/4 inch bolt has been tightened, back off the nut to the end of the bolt, relocate the 3/4-inch bolt to the next hole to take up the slack in the band and then retighten the 1-1/4 inch bolt.
+- 6.03 The principal points to be observed in installing the type 188 sign bracket are as follows: - (1) Attach the perforated bank to the straight end of the bracket leaving the nut at the end of the 1-1/4 inch stove bolt. - (2) Place the bracket against the pole, wrap the bank snugly around the pole, and attach the free end of the bracket, inserting the 3/4-inch stove bolt in the nearest hole. - (3) Tighten the 3/4-inch bolt securely and then tighten the 1-1/4 inch bolt as must as possible without stripping the threads or bending the bracket excessively.
+If the bracket is not secure after the 1-1/4 inch bolt has been tightened, back off the nut to the end of the bolt, relocate the 3/4-inch bolt to the next hole to take up the slack in the band and then retighten the 1-1/4 inch bolt. - (4) Remove the excess length of the band by bending it back and forth until it breaks at the bracket.
+Remove sharp edges at break with a file.